Mohammed-Shehsin/smart-parking/docs/01_introduction.md

 # 01 — Introduction

 ## Goal

-Develop an AI model capable of automatically detecting car number plates from images by drawing bounding boxes around the plate region.
+The objective of this project is to develop an intelligent system capable of **automatically detecting vehicle license plates** from RGB images using modern deep-learning–based object detection techniques.
+The system highlights the plate region using bounding boxes and forms the core component of an extended ANPR (Automatic Number Plate Recognition) pipeline.

+In its enhanced form, the project also integrates an **OCR-based text extraction step**, enabling the system not only to detect plates but also to **read and interpret their alphanumeric content**.

 ## Motivation

-Automatic license plate detection is a core module for modern Intelligent Transportation Systems, including:
+License plate detection plays a central role in modern transportation and safety infrastructure:

-- Toll & parking automation
+- Smart parking systems and toll automation
 - Highway traffic monitoring

-- Police enforcement systems
+- Police enforcement and vehicle search
 - Smart city surveillance

-- ANPR (Automatic Number Plate Recognition)
+- Entry/exit automation for residential or industrial zones

-- Manual monitoring is slow, costly, and error-prone.
+Traditional manual monitoring is slow, expensive, and prone to human error.
+An automated system enables:

-An AI-based detector enables:

-- Real-time vehicle analysis

-- Automation at scale

-- Consistent accuracy
+- High-speed and reliable plate localization
+- Scalability across thousands of daily vehicles

-- Integration with OCR for full ANPR pipelines
+- Integration with OCR for complete ANPR pipelines
+- Real-time decision-making and enforcement

+By leveraging YOLOv8 for plate detection and OCR for text interpretation, the project demonstrates how AI can automate key traffic-management tasks.

 ## Input Data

-The system takes RGB images of vehicles.
-Each image is annotated with a bounding box around the license plate using YOLO format:
+The model processes **RGB images** containing cars.
+Each training image includes YOLO-format annotations:

-``class x_center y_center width height``
+class x_center y_center width height

+pgsql
+Copy code

-All coordinates are normalized (0–1).
+Values are normalized between 0 and 1.
+In the enhanced pipeline, the detected plate region becomes the input for OCR, enabling full number-plate reading.

 ## AI Domain & Task Type

-Domain: Artificial Intelligence → Computer Vision
+**Domain:** Artificial Intelligence → Computer Vision

-Subfield: Object Detection
+**Subfield:** Object Detection & OCR

-Model Type: Convolutional Neural Network (CNN)

-Technique: Single-class detection (“plate”)
+**Model Type:** Convolutional Neural Networks (YOLOv8) + OCR (EasyOCR)
+**Tasks:**

-Task: Bounding box regression + object classification
+- Bounding box regression
+- Object classification
+- Text extraction (OCR)